Servant Leadership

 Pros and cons

-While reading the article so far, you could think that servant leadership is the silver bullet.
+While reading the article so far, you could think that servant leadership is a one-size-fits-all solution.
 While servant leadership can be effective in many cases and I love it a lot - it may not always be the best approach for every team and situation.

-If you succeed in adopting a servant leadership approach, you will likely see a number of positive outcomes:
+If you succeed in adopting a servant leadership approach, you will likely see several positive outcomes:

 The disadvantages and challenges you might face:

-- It may not always be effective in situations where a more assertive and decisive leadership style is needed, such as in crisis situations or when time is of the essence
+• It may not always be effective in situations where a more assertive and decisive leadership style is needed, such as in crises or when time is of the essence

-- Different leadership styles across organization may cause confusion
+• Different leadership styles used in the same organization may cause confusion

 Credits